jsalva9/K-MST-with-MILP-optimization/readme.md

 - `opt_gap`: optimality gap
 - `tighten`: True if the formulation is tightened, False otherwise
 - `solve_time`: time spent in the solve method
-- `number_of_cuts`: Number of added violated inequalities (for CEC and DCC).
+- `number_of_cuts`: number of added violated inequalities (for CEC and DCC).
 It is not the actual number of Lazy constraints but the number of times that a Lazy constraint has been added